tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/iotcentral/auth.md

 To create and use an API token:
 1. Open your IoT Central application in the browser.
 2. Go to *Administration/API tokens*
 3. Click *Generate token*.
 You'll be prompted to give it a name and choose a role.
+The role determines what a client using this token is authorized to do in this application.
-Generate the token and copy the value.
+4. Generate the token and copy the value.
 The value is a secret and will only be shown once.
-4. When constructing an API request, add a header that looks like this:
+5. When constructing an API request, add a header that looks like this:
     |Header name| Header value|
     |--|---|
     |Authorization|\<API token value\>|